robinoud/BADS7604_HW4_Transfer_Learning/README.md

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/6107d576979f9c328382ab49bbcad0adf78e2921/classifier%20of%20EfficientNetB0.png" style="width:600px;"/></p>

-The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters as shown in the figure below.
-(This also results in a shorter training time per epoch when compared to the benchmark model.)
+The model's classifier consists of one flatten layer, five dense layers, one dropout layer with 50%, and one output layer with softmax activation, totaling 32M trainable parameters as shown in the figure above.

 ## 4. Training
 Our custom models were compiled with **`Adam`** as the optimizer, **`sparse_categorical_crossentropy`** as the loss function, and **`ReLU`** as the activation function.
 A GPU used for training the model was Tesla P100-PCIE-16GB in **`Google Colab`** environment, providing access to decreasing the training time within 60 seconds.
 Therefore, we have trained the model for 100 epochs with a batch size of 100.
 Then, the trained model was exported in the HDF5 file as a multi-class classifier.